nemanjavlahovic/WifiHelper/README.md

 # WifiHelper
-A simple macOS utility app.
+A simple macOS utility app for password retrieval of a current wifi network.